Withnail & I | 1987

 It was briefly relaunched – as The Mother Black Cap – then became classy restaurant Crescent House, then The Tavistock.
 It had a radical makeover since finding fame as Camden’s woozy old Irish boozer, but never seemed to find success and, at the end of 2010, was finally demolished.
 It stood at 41 Tavistock Crescent at St Mark’s Grove, W11, facing the end of St Luke’s Road, in front of the Westway and Notting Hill’s famous Trellick Tower.

-The wolf enclosure is in Camden, though the wolves have now gone.
+The wolf enclosure outside which the film ends is in Camden, though the wolves are long gone.
 It’s London Zoo, in Regent's Park by the Gloucester Gate entrance from the Outer Circle.

 The grand London home of Uncle Monty (Richard Griffiths) is West House, 35 Glebe Place, tucked away in a crook of the street off Bramerton Street, in Chelsea, SW3 .